bernardocrodrigues/RecoBinaPs/README.md

     ```
 3. Either open the link printed in the terminal or connect to the server using the VSCode Jupyter     extension.
 Check the [Environment Setup](environment/README.md#environment-setup) section for more details.
 4. Run the notebooks in the `demos` and `experiments` directories.

+## Licensing and authorship

+For BinaPs information, please check the [BinaPs Code Authorship Disclaimer](DISCLAIMER) located at DISCLAIMER.

+All code elsewhere is written by Bernardo C. Rodrigues and licensed under GPL-3.0-or-later.
+Please check COPYING for the
+complete license.